Kathleen draws on her formal education, training and professional experience to help identify each client's unique needs and most beneficial outcomes.

 "Professional coaching brings many wonderful benefits: fresh perspectives on personal challenges, enhanced decision-making skills, greater interpersonal effectiveness, and increased confidence....Those who undertake coaching also can expect appreciable improvement in productivity, satisfaction with life and work, and the attainment of relevant goals."
 (The International Coach Federation www.coachfederation.org)

-Kathleen is an ICF Professional Certified Coach.
 She's an objective, attentive listener who provides honest feedback and thoughtful support.
-As your coach, she commits to being your personal strategic thinking collaborator, trusted advisor and accountability partner.
-She will help you examine your current situation, aspirations and goals, and encourage you to think beyond your usual range of ideas.
-She will challenge you to listen to your true Self as you design a unique career-life that is personally meaningful.
+As your career coach, she commits to being your personal strategic thinking collaborator, trusted advisor and accountability partner.
+She will help you examine your current situation, your unique aspirations and goals.
+She will encourage you to think beyond your usual range of ideas and challenge you to listen to your true Self as you design a personally meaningful career-life journey..

 Strategic Career Management